RoosterDragon/Desktop-Ponies/Content/readme.txt

 - Parasprites will no longer get stuck in a loop (behaviors they have a target that doesn't exist don't start)
 - interactions didn't match behavior names if they were uppercase - fixed
 - Ponies no longer 'reset' after interactions finish - they carry out the last behavior to the end before selecting a new one.
-- Multiple ponies engaging in seperate interactions at the same time would not follow the right pony.
+- Multiple ponies engaging in separate interactions at the same time would not follow the right pony.
 Fixed.
 - Random speech was interrupting scripted ones.
 This should be reduced now.
 - Ponies already in an interaction now won't start a new one with other ponies.
 - Ponies were exiting interactions if they ran out of behaviors but were only targets.
-Now they will stay flagged as in an interaction until the initiator exits their's.
+Now they will stay flagged as in an interaction until the initiator exits theirs.
 - Interactions where checking against lists of n^2 ponies instead of n.
 Fixed (slight performance boost).
 - Trixie would only play her fireworks once on mouseover.
 Fixed (for other ponies too).
-- Changed the way ponies decide on a direction to go (shouldn't have a noticable effect other than saner code)
+- Changed the way ponies decide on a direction to go (shouldn't have a noticeable effect other than saner code)
 - You can now set a "reactivation delay" for interactions in the editor, to prevent interactions from happening too often.
 - Link order in the editor is now shown as Chain_number-Link_Number (1-1,1-2,2-1,2-2,etc) to help with ponies having multiple separate chains.
 - When adding a behavior in the editor, making a behavior link to another will not automatically set it to "skip"